BSData/bsdata/README.md

         * `test` and `prod` are for the main BSData test and live App Engine environments.
 You will only be able to use these if authorised.
     * Dependencies - the specific versions of libraries required by the app.
         * Maven will handle downloading and providing the libraries when building and deploying the app.

 * `<project directory>/src/main/resources/` folder contains configuration files for each Maven profile
     * `.../java/` files are general config used by the java app and are copied into the `WEB-INF/classes/` folder upon build/deploy.
     * `.../webapp/` files are used to configure the application server and are copied into the `WEB-INF` folder upon build/deploy.
     * Tbere are folders inside each of the above corresponding to each Maven profile.

 * `<project directory>/src/main/webapp/` folder contains the web front end
     * HTML and CSS
     * `.../app/` folder contains the Angular Javascript app

-* `<project directory>/src/main/java/` folder contains the back end Java app
+* `<project directory>/src/main/java/` folder contains the back end Java app.
-    * `rest` package contains RESTful web services
+    * `rest` package contains RESTful web services (https://jersey.github.io/documentation/2.26/jaxrs-resources.html).
-        * `BattleScribeDataRestConfig.java` configures the app and performs startup tasks
+        * `BattleScribeDataRestConfig.java` configures the app and performs startup tasks.
     * `viewmodel` package contains model classes that are used to pass data between the web services and the Angular front end.
-        * These objects are converted to/from JSON to be sent/recieved in web requests.
+        * These objects are converted to/from JSON to be sent/recieved in web requests/responses.
-    * `model` package contains model classes used internally by the app.
+    * `model` package contains model classes for BattleScribe XML data files and indexes (http://simple.sourceforge.net/download/stream/doc/tutorial/tutorial.php).
     * `dao` package contains "Data Access Object" classes used used to read/write to data sources.
         * `GitHubDao.java` is used for communicating with GitHub.
-    * `repository` package contains classes for creating BattleScribe repository index (`.bsi`) files.
+    * `repository` package contains classes for creating BattleScribe repository indexes (`.bsi`) files.